-What is the difference between the Professional Master's Program and the regular M.S.
+What is the difference between the Professional Master's Program and the traditional M.S.
 Program?

 In contrast, the Professional Master's Program (PMP) is a terminal M.S. program.
 It targets working professionals who want to pursue an M.S. degree to further educate themselves, obtain cutting-edge knowledge in the fast-moving IT field, apply what they learn to their jobs, and seek career advancement.
 Furthermore, the PMP admission process evaluates applicants primarily on their potential to complete a challenging M.S. program at UW-Madison, not on their potential to do research leading to a Ph.D. degree.